skiadas/SoftwareDevelopmentPracticumCourse/activities/activity4-1refactoringReview.md

 # Activity 4-1: Refactoring Review

-For each problem below, read through the given code and explain what refactoring should be done to improve the code.
+For each problem below, read through the given code.
+With your team, discuss what refactoring should be done to improve the code.
+Write down the refactorings that your team agrees on in the space below the code.

 1. ```java
    public class FindNumberProperties {